The best Sony portrait lenses

 |

-In conclusion, the Sony FE 50mm f/1.8 is quite simply the most affordable E-mount option (at less than €300).
+In conclusion, the Sony FE 50mm f/1.8 is simply the most affordable E-mount option (at less than €300).
 It is perfect for beginners and amateurs who want to take portraits.

 Tamron 17-70mm f/2.8 Di III-A VC RXD